MrSajidShaikh/quotes_app/README.md

 - Copy quotes to the clipboard
 - Download quotes to the device
 - Share quotes with others
-- Add new quotes using the "Ideas" feature
+- Add new quotes using the "Add" feature

 ## Technologies Used